Golova1111/mspaint_genetic_algo/README.md

 Python + CUDA "paint-looks-alike generative art" evolution algorithm
 ======

-This is a Python + CUDA solution, that recreate given image in Paint-looks-alike style using the evolutionary algorithm approch
+This is a Python + CUDA solution, that recreates given image in Paint-looks-alike style using the evolutionary algorithm approach
 ### Example of work:

 <img src="readme/img.png" alt="drawing" style="width:750px;"/>